Jonas Valančiūnas: Personal life

-Valančiūnas and his wife, Eglė Ačaitė have two sons.
+Valančiūnas and his wife, Eglė Ačaitė, have two sons.

 Valančiūnas is the face of the "Itty Bitty Ballers" campaign, marketing miniature figurines with a basketball theme.
 The proceeds from the sale of the "Itty Bitty Ballers" goes to the MLSE Foundation charity.
 He also has his own charity foundation, the Jonas Valančiūnas Foundation, which was established in May 2017.
 It is a non-profit organization with an aim to help adolescents with behavioral challenges.
-His foundation opened adolescent's day home “Išvien” (United) on August 2018.
+His foundation opened adolescent's day home "Išvien” (United) on August 2018.

-Acting career
+Acting appearances

-In 2012, Valančiūnas appeared in two basketball documentaries The Other Dream Team and, We are... for the Lithuania!.
-In 2016, Jonas Valančiūnas played a village thief in Lithuanian black comedy Received Call 3, in which he stole a plasma TV and a tiny police car.
+In 2012, Valančiūnas appeared in two basketball documentaries, The Other Dream Team and We Are... for the Lithuania!.
+In 2016, he played a village thief in the Lithuanian black comedy What's Your Emergency 3, in which he steals a plasma TV and a tiny police car.